TimFenwick15/esp-home-dashboard/README.md

 ## credentials.h
 esp/credentials.h must exist for the Arduino code to compile.
 A credentials.example.h is included.
 Enter your WiFi name and password in this file, leaving the "" in place, and rename this file to credentials.h.

+## Build process
+- index.html is minified
+- Template text is replaced with a struct member so the ESP can send the complete webpage
+- The weather icon is chosen by:
+  - making each icon display: none
+  - giving it a class name describing what weather type it represents
+  - makign a display: block class with a template name
+  - replace this template name with data.weather so the C code can pick which icon to switch to display: block
+  - There's probably a better way to do this...

 ## Sources
 The esp.h webserver code is based on https://randomnerdtutorials.com/esp8266-web-server/ :heart: